 “Everyone is talking about coronavirus, it’s everywhere you look,” says Kate Eshleman, PsyD.
 “And if we’re seeing it so prominently, that means our kids are too and they might not understand it all – and that can be scary for them.”

 Although it might not seem like a big deal, Dr. Eshleman urges parents to sit down with their children to explain COVID-19 in a way that they’ll understand.
 It doesn’t need to be a super in-depth conversation either, but listening to them and giving them a chance to ask questions can help children cope and better understand.

 Dr. Eshleman gives these tips for having a conversation about COVID-19 with your kids:

 - Ask open-ended questions.
-Start by asking your child what he or she knows about coronavirus.
+Start by asking your child what they know about coronavirus.
 They may have heard comments from friends or overheard an adult conversation about it, but they might not fully understand it.
 This can cause kids to share something that might not be true or repeat misinformation, which can lead to more confusion.
-Also be sure to ask your child how he or she feels when they hear all the news about coronavirus.
-This way you can reassure them if they express feelings of fear or worry.
+Also, be sure to ask your child how they feel when they hear all the news about coronavirus.
+This way, you can reassure them if they express feelings of fear or worry.
 If your child is too young and can’t comprehend it all, it’s a good time to discuss and encourage good hygiene practices.

 - Explain the truth in way that your child will understand.
 You’ll need to explain things slowly and carefully and use words that won’t cause panic or more confusion.
 If a child doesn’t understand the term “virus” or can’t comprehend “coronavirus” you might try explaining that certain germs are making people sick and that everyone wants to avoid those germs.
 Remember to keep it in perspective and control the level of uncertainty.